RobotLocomotion/drake/drake/doc/developers.rst

 The following table shows the configurations and platforms that Drake officially supports.
 Supported configurations are tested in continuous integration.
 All other configurations are provided on a best-effort basis.
+On Ubuntu and OS X, only makefile builds are supported.

 +------------------------+--------------------+-------------------+---------+
 | Operating System       | Compiler           | Superbuild Deps   | Build   |